lena-kilian/lena-kilian.github.io/cv/index.md

 **2018 - 2022**<br/>
 ESRC-funded 2+2 MSc + PhD, University of Leeds, School of Geography
+*Estimating and evaluating consumption-based carbon and energy footprints of UK neighbourhoods*

 **2017 - 2018**<br/>
 MSc Sustainable Cities (Distinction), King’s College London, Department of Geography
 Award for Best Thesis in Sustainable Cities for the year 2017/18

 **2013 - 2017**<br/>
 BSc Psychology (Hons, 1st Class), University of Glasgow, School of Psychology